National Highway 66 (India)

 The highway is undergoing a major overhaul in Karnataka, where the state government has accepted the NHAI's request of international standard, 60-metre-wide national highway with grade separators.
-The complete stretch from the Goa border (near Karwar) to the Kerala border (near Talapady) is being widened to four lanes, with space to accommodate future expansion to six lanes.
+The complete stretch from the Goa border (near Karawara) to the Kerala border (near Talapady) is being widened to four lanes, with space to accommodate future expansion to six lanes.
 There were protests from the people, who will lose lands, for a narrower stretch.
 But the Karnataka government has not heeded to the protests.